 In the historic village of Alfriston you will find Wingrove House.
 This gorgeous 19th Century hotel and restaurant offers a relaxed sense of luxury, with its informal restaurant and stylish terrace and veranda.
 The spacious restaurant is bright and airy giving views over the terrace and village church on the Tye.
 Head chef Mathew Comben serves modern British fare with a focus on seasonality and sources from local Sussex producers wherever possible.
 Offering Breakfast, lunch, afternoon tea and dinner there are plenty of ways to enjoy Wingrove House.
 It is the perfect spot for a delicious refuel whist enjoying the beautiful village of Alfriston and the surrounding Sussex countryside.

-This former coaching inn for travellers between London and Hastings has been transformed into a modern British restaurant for Modern British diners.
+This former coaching inn for travellers between London and Hastings has been transformed into a modern British.
 Within a stone’s throw from the fabulous Bodiam castle, The Curlew has twice been named Sussex dining experience of the year.
 Despite the historic backdrop to the restaurant there is a distinctly modern feel to it.
-From the quirky décor to the organic and biodynamic wine list, The Curlew is bang up to date with current culinary trends.
-The Curlew is a place where formal food meets informal dining, where the city and country brush shoulders, style meets stile.
+From the quirky décor to the organic and biodynamic wine list, The Curlew leads the way in contemporary culinary trends.
+The Curlew is a place where formal food meets informal dining, where the city and country brush shoulders, where style meets stile.